pan100/BeerProgCannon/README.md

 o'rly so busy programming.
 They are thirsty help them out!

 TODO:

-Implement images of people flying across the screen Collision detection
 Facebook integration

 A done feature pushed by a member of pils and programming will get a free ber from me (pan100)....

 Change log:

+0.1 Added collision detection

-0.1 Fixed bug with positioning.
+0.0.2 Fixed bug with positioning.
 Cleaner code and separation between code, css and html.
 2 Beers were given away for this to happen!

 0.0.1 - experimental 1st commit with the cannon shooting beers.